-Knee-replacement is a surgical procedure to relieve disability or pain in, and improve/sustain motility of, the knee.
+Knee replacement is a surgical procedure to relieve disability or pain and improve/sustain mobility of the knee.
 It involves partial or total replacement of damaged and/or diseased weight-bearing parts in the knee-joint with plastic and/or metal components.

-This section must summarize risks particular to the procedure and to the type of process in general, For example, a consent form for knee surgery should include something like this -
+This section must summarize risks particular to the procedure and to the type of process in general.
+For example, a consent form (also known as an authorization form) for knee surgery should include something like this:

-I understand that possible risks of knee surgery include damages incurred to the leg and surrounding area.
+I understand all possible risks of knee surgery which include damages incurred to the leg and surrounding area.

-I understand that possible risks of invasive procedures include infection, bleeding, paralysis, stroke, permanent injury and death.
+I understand all possible risks of invasive procedures include infection, bleeding, paralysis, stroke, permanent injury, and death.

 A good way to handle medical alternatives is to include a "fill-in clause," such as -